New statewide timeline for Foundation (Prep) enrolments

-- Use to locate your designated neighbourhood school (referred to as your local school) and read about .Please note school zones for 2024 will be available in late Term 1, 2023.
+- Use to locate your designated neighbourhood school (referred to as your local school) and other nearby government schools.

 - Submit an enrolment application for Foundation (Prep) by Friday 28 July 2023.

 - You will be notified of the outcome of your application by Friday 11 August 2023.
-If you receive an offer of placement, you should accept the offer by Friday 25 August 2023.
+If you receive an enrolment offer, you should accept the offer by Friday 25 August 2023.

 - Take part in enrolment information and transition sessions during Term 4, 2023.

 - Your child will start Foundation (Prep) from Tuesday 30 January 2024.